madeline-michaelis/563_project/README.md

   - Tree Distance
 - Generates a cophyloplot using `phytools::cophylo()` with `rotate = TRUE`

-## Notes
+## Important Notes

-- Keep copies of data from each step
+- Keep copies of data from each step.
+- In this repository, the fks1 and ags1 sequences and data from each step are preserved so you can check your work as you go along.
+- In this repository, there is a folder with all 'scripts' but they are also inside their respective folders.
+It is recommended you clone the entire repo, then run the scripts that are within the folders so your data gets input and ouput within that given folder.
 - All scripts assume input sequences are AA (protein) FASTA format after translation
 - MAFFT assumes all input sequences are homologous and does not account for genomic rearrangements or domain shuffling
 - MP assumes sites evolve independently and that convergent evolution, reversals, and parallel mutations are rare; it performs best when evolutionary rates are similar across branches